foundersandcoders/our-site-v1-DEFUNCT/portfolio/chichester-harbour.md

 #Chichester Harbour

+A membership management system for the Friends of Chichester Harbour.

 ##Challenge

 The Friends of Chichester Harbour is a registered charity, formed in 1987 to sustain and improve the environment of the harbour for the benefit of both people and wildlife.
 It has a large and varied membership.
 They approached us to help them build a new membership management system.